 Despite the temporary dip from your initial loan agreement, an auto loan can help your credit in the long run.

 A new auto loan can help improve your credit mix, which makes up 10% of your credit score.
-Lenders see that you can responsibly handle different types of credit and will look upon you more positively when you are applying for your next loan.
+Lenders see that you can responsibly handle different types of credit and will look at you more positively when you are applying for your next loan.

 The simple act of making your payments on time can also show financial responsibility and help improve your credit score.
 Additionally, you may be able to pay off your loan early to improve your credit, but make sure there aren’t any pre-payment penalties written into your loan agreement.